stonemjs/docs/src/docs/essentials/error-handler.md

   - Integration → low-level adapter errors
 - Always **log the real error**, and **never expose internal messages** to users.

-In a continuum-aware system, errors are not an exception — they’re expected.
+In a continuum-aware system, errors are not an exception, they’re expected.
 And now, you’ve got everything you need to handle them like a pro.